Coaching for

 Build confidence, gain clarity, and implement strategies that work for your unique brain

-As an ADHDer, you’re an idea-generator, a creative problem-solver, a connection-maker, a big-picture strategic thinker, endlessly curious, and relentlessly driven, particularly in areas of interest.
+As an ADHDer or AuDHDer, you’re likely to be an idea-generator, a creative problem-solver, a connection-maker, a big-picture strategic thinker, endlessly curious, and relentlessly driven, particularly in areas of interest.
 You excel in a crisis, thrive when there’s urgency, and are more capable, resourceful, and knowledgeable than you might know.

-As an ADHDer myself, your brain-based challenges will never be downplayed or dismissed
+As an ADHDer myself, your lived experience and challenges will never be downplayed or dismissed.
+You will, however, be seen, heard, and understood by someone who gets it.

-• You likely struggle with brain-based executive functioning skills that many non-ADHDers take for granted and (magically!) just know how to do.
-(ADHD brains are wired differently but because this is invisible, ADHDers are often shamed for not easily doing things the majority of people find super simple due to their brain-wiring.)
+- You likely struggle with brain-based executive functioning skills that many non-ADHDers take for granted and (magically!) just know how to do.
+(ADHD minds are wired differently but because this is invisible, ADHDers are often unfairly judged for not easily doing things others find relatively simple due to their mind’s wiring.
+On the flipside, they can’t easily do what ADHDers can do, especially when interested.)

-• These include short term working memory, planning, prioritizing, organizing (oneself, information, and objects), managing time, regulating emotions and energy, and decision-making that affect your day-to-day well-being, relationships, and self-worth.
-(These challenges are not your fault and do not make you stupid or any less capable as a human.)
+- These executive functioning challenges include things like planning, prioritizing, organizing (oneself, information, and objects), managing time, regulating emotions and energy, and remembering (short-term working memory).
+These brain-based challenges can impact your day-to-day productivity, well-being, relationships, and self-worth.
+(These executive functioning challenges are not your “fault” and do not make you stupid, lazy, or any less capable as a human.)

-• As an ADHDer, you also probably find it extremely difficult (even painful) to do things that you do not find interesting.
-(Again, not your fault and does not mean you are “lazy.”)
+- As an ADHDer, you also probably find it extremely difficult (even painful) to do things that you do not find interesting or that take a lot of mental and emotional effort, in part due to the executive functioning challenges.
+(Again, not your fault, nothing to “fix,” and does not mean you are “lazy.”)

-• ADHDers have interest-based brains which means (unlike non-ADHDers,) you have to implement strategies to raise your interest level in order to start and complete painfully boring tasks.
-(Coaching supports you in developing the skills, strategies, and self-awareness to better navigate these brain-based challenges (and more!) that ADHDers experience.)
+- ADHDers also have “interest-based minds” that produce lower levels of dopamine which means (unlike non-ADHDers,) it’s essential to develop strategies to raise your interest level and improve executive functioning skills in order to start and complete painfully boring or ambiguous tasks.
+(A coaching partnership supports you in developing the skills, strategies, and self-awareness to better navigate these mind-based challenges (and more!) that ADHDers experience.)

 My ADHD Coaching Services